 - Right of way use permit.

 Who needs use permits?

 A public entity may require a permit for any private use of a public right of way easement.
 This includes any activity that restricts access, disrupts traffic (including that of vehicles, pedestrians, and bicycles), or modifies infrastructure in the public right of way.

-- construction by contractors and developers to install or connect to cable, water, sewer, electrical, gas, and other utility services
+- Construction by contractors and developers to install or connect to cable, water, sewer, electrical, gas, or other utility services.

 When does LET apply to use permits?

 LET applies if all the following are true:

 - The public entity owns the property (in this case, the public right of way).